Firewood catfish

-The firewood catfish (Sorubimichthys planiceps) a species of South American pimelodid catfish, is the sole member of the genus Sorubimichthys.
+The firewood catfish (Sorubimichthys planiceps) is a species of South American pimelodid catfish, the sole member of the genus Sorubimichthys.
+Firewood catfish are one of the hundreds of freshwater fish in the Amazon Basin that play important ecological and economic roles.
 Known by locals along the Amazon Basin as peixe-lenha, the firewood catfish is so called because it is of little eating value and is often dried and used for firewood.
+Firewood catfish are imported to areas outside their native range as in-demand aquarium fish.